DeNederlandscheBank/nifigator/docs/06_creating a nifvec graph.md

     "min_phrasecontext_count": 1
 }

-# the nifvec graph can be creaated from a NifGraph and a set of optional parameters
+# the nifvec graph can be created from a NifGraph and a set of optional parameters
 nifvec_graph = NifVecGraph(
     nif_graph=nif_graph,
     params=params